Skip to Site Header Skip to Main Content Skip to Footer

 Individuals who frequently experience multiple awakenings throughout the night, with varying timing and duration, often find themselves feeling tired and only partially alert during the day.

 Understanding the effects of sleep fragmentation is important for recognizing its impact on individuals' overall health.
-Allowing ourselves to determine the root causes of fragmented sleep helps us take proactive measures to enhance our sleep quality.
+Allowing ourselves to determine the root causes of fragmented sleep helps us take proactive measures to enhance our quality of sleep.

 Say Goodbye to Sleep Fragmentation and Restless Nights